Aberystwyth Arts Centre: 1984-2013: the Alan Hewson years

 The Creative Units host the Centre's Artists in Residence Programme for UK and international visual artists, funded by trusts, foundations, and cultural organisations in Finland, Canada, Australia and Pakistan.
 Additional units, funded by the Arts Council of Wales and the National Assembly for Wales, were completed in August 2011.

-Alan Hewson left in 2013 after 28 years as Arts Centre Director and the Arts Council of Wales Chair Professor Dai Smith marked it by saying "Alan Hewson is a very significant figure in the arts in Wales.
-Under his dedicated and expert leadership, Alan has transformed Aberystwyth Arts Centre into a venue with a formidable reputation as one of the UK’s most successful centres for the arts."
+Alan Hewson left in 2013 after 28 years as Arts Centre Director.

+From 2013

 The Arts Centre closed in March 2020 and reopened in July 2021 after both the Covid-19 pandemic and refurbishment necessary due to extreme weather damage.
 The tenure of Dafydd Rhys as Director, which ended in December 2022, saw the Arts Centre return to its pole position for the arts in West Wales.

 In summer 2021 every wall- galleries and lobbies alike- was given over to a unique exhibition of art that had been made during the periods of lockdown.
 550 art-works of all media were displayed by 148 artists.

 In the summer of 2022 the National Eisteddfod returned and took place in Tregaron.
 The Arts Centre presented two connected events.
 A retrospective of the art of Ogwyn Davies was shown in the main gallery.
 "Operation Julie", a co-production with Theatr na nÓg, played to acclaim in Theatr y Werin.

 In February 2023 the appointment of David Wilson as director was announced.

+In 2024, the Great Hall was listed as grade-II* and the bell tower and Hugh Owen Building were listed as grade-II.
+All three buildings had previously won architectural awards: the Great Hall and the Hugh Owen Building received RIBA awards, in 1972 and 1977 respectively, while the bell tower won a RIBA Gold Medal in 1972.